AndreyVlasov89/rsschool-cv/cv.md

 Motivated and stress-resistant specialist with practical experience in manual testing of web and mobile applications.
 At the moment I have completed software testing courses by Vadim Ksendzov and I am looking for a job as a software tester.
-Also, I am currently starting to learn JavaScript, as I plan to move into automation in the future.
+Also, I am currently starting to learn JavaScript, as I plan to move into automation in the future

 ## Expirience